 Once the shoulders are nicely loose and relaxed, proceed with neck alignment.

-Get the photo album and find a picture of yourself in profile.
+Get the photo album and find a picture of yourself in your profile.
 Sorry, but if you carry your head as shown in the first picture above, you are in real trouble.
-When the neck is over-curved, the head is not aligned above the spine but has to be carried in front of the body.
-That takes a lot of effort and pain.
-Muscles turn into spasm and cause neck and shoulder tension, headaches, migraine, even a Dowagers Hump.
+When the neck is over-curved, the head is not aligned above the spine but is wrongly carried in front of the body.
+That takes a lot of unnecessary effort from the neck and shoulder muscles.
+Those muscles turn into spasms that cause chronic neck pain and shoulder tension, headaches, migraine, and even a Dowagers Hump.
 Help!

 Do You have a Dowagers Hump?

 If your neck looks like the first picture above, then it looks like you have a Dowagers Hump.
-No worries, it can get better with the hints and exercises given in this article.
+No worries, it can get better with the hints and exercises, and videos given in this article.

 In the beginning, before your neck is properly aligned and strong enough, be safe rather than sorry.
 When in pain, I recommend using a neck traction device for about 10 minutes a day to support and stretch the neck in an upward direction.
-I used the for many years to prevent the onset a Dowagers hump and to help correct alignment.
+I used such a device for many years to prevent the onset of a Dowagers hump and to help correct alignment.
 It supports the neck and relieves tension by elevating the whole skull, giving more room for nerves that may get pinched from an over curvature in the neck.
-EverRelief cervical neck traction device

 For Those Who Don't Like to Look Up

-Often we suddenly look up, thereby increasing the over-curvature of the cervical vertebrae even more and begin to look like a vulture.
-Worse than being unsightly, a partly self-strangulated neck cuts off regular blood supply to the brain.
-A brain, hungry for blood containing oxygen and energy coming from the heart cannot think properly.
+When a forward-headed person suddenly looks up, thereby increasing the over-curvature of the cervical vertebrae, even more, it hurts.
+They begin to look like the guy on the right in the above picture.
+Worse than being unsightly, a partly self-strangulated neck cuts off regular blood supply to the brain and airflow to the lungs.
 Finding it difficult to look up also affects one's mood, morale, and attitude.
-Someone who can only look down is a negative person.
+Someone who can only look down tends to be more negative.